rockettheme/docs/Docs/magento/basic/attributes.md

 Introduction
 -----

 **Attributes** and **Attribute Sets** are a very important part of the Magento system and involve more than just how your products display.
-Plan ahead and know that many items are affected by the attributes and the way they're set up.
+Plan ahead and know that many items are affected by the attributes and the way they are set up.

 **Attributes should be created first**.
 Once this is done, you can start creating **Attribute Sets**.
 These sets can then be applied to products.
 It is much easier to build a new site by creating attributes first as this will prevent you from having to revisit each item in your inventory later on to adjust them.
 They should be applied as you create the product.

-Attributes can be used in various areas of the backend, such as filtering for discount price rules, or shown in layered navigation to help the user find what they're searching for.
+Attributes can be used in various areas of the backend, such as filtering for discount price rules, or shown in layered navigation to help the user find what they are searching for.
 Attributes play a key role in virtually every major area of customer interaction before the sale.

 Important Things to Keep In Mind
 -----